beatlabs/harvester/README.md

 - CacheRetention, which will be seeded with the value `18`, and if exists, overridden with whatever value the env var `ENV_CACHE_RETENTION_SECONDS` holds
 - LogLevel, which will be seeded with the value `DEBUG`, and if exists, overridden with whatever value the flag `loglevel` holds
 - Sandbox, which will be seeded with the value `true`, and if exists, overridden with whatever value the env var `ENV_SANDBOX` holds and then from consul if the consul seeder and/or watcher are provided.
+- WorkDuration, which will be seeded with the value `1s`, and if exists, overridden with whatever value the env var `ENV_WORK_DURATION` holds and then from consul if the consul seeder and/or watcher are provided.

 The fields have to be one of the types that the sync package supports in order to allow concurrent read and write to the fields.
 The following types are supported: